 Use the kBar och kGrip accessories.
 Do traditional CON-ECC curl with high tension all through the range of motion (ROM) all the way to the top.

 Use legs in early CON phase to overload the ECC phase (overloaded concentric action) or use delayed eccentric action, isolated lateral overload or CLAC to get different variations of overload.
-Shift between grips, do hammer curls or reversed grips curl.
+The shift between grips, do hammer curls or reversed grips curl.
 With maximal biceps CLAC you realise this is no longer a biceps-only exercise but a really challenging strength exercise from the waist and up.